-Thinking Futures is a week-long Festival to share and celebrate research from the University of Bristol's Faculty of Social Sciences and Law.
+The Thinking Futures festival aims to share and celebrate research from the University of Bristol's Faculty of Social Sciences and Law.
 The programme comprises a wide variety of events for the general public, schools, policy-makers and third sector organisations, held in Bristol and beyond.

 Engage with our researchers and see how the social sciences inform key debates and advances in policy and practice for governments, education, charities, health services, legal systems, and public services around the globe.

-• 97% of attendees rated the events as interesting, 91% enjoyable, 84% educational with 91% overall satisfaction
+• 98 per cent of attendees rated the events as interesting, 95 per cent enjoyable and 91 per cent educational with 94 per cent overall satisfaction.

-• 25% of attendees had never been to a University event before, which shows we reached new audiences
+• 23 per cent of attendees had never been to a University event before, which shows we reached new audiences.

-• 65% said the event had increased their knowledge of the University, social science and the research topic
+• Over 75 per cent said the event had increased their knowledge of the University, social science and the research topic.

-• 84% would attend another University of Bristol event in the future
+• 82 per cent would attend another University of Bristol event in the future.

 Feedback from attendees